tjko/sunspec-monitor/README.md

 option *-m 1,2* can be used.
 If no meter is installed *-m 0* can be used to skip querying any meter.

-StorEdge battery status can be also reported if one is installed.
+StorEdge battery status can be also reported if installed.
 To enable display of battery status option *-b* can be used.
 This support was contributed by Ilker Deligoz.
+Multiple battery support contributed by Alastair Bor.

 ### Syntax